MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/agents.md

 Previously, building custom AI agents needed heavy lifting even for experienced developers.
 While many APIs are lightweight and powerful like Azure OpenAI's chat completions API, it's inherently stateless which means that developers had to manage conversation state and chat threads, tool integrations, retrieval documents and indexes, and execute code manually.

 Azure AI Agents Service, as the evolution of the chat completion API and Assistants, provides a solution for these challenges.
-Agents support persistent automatically-managed threads.
+Agents support persistent automatically managed threads.
 This means that as a developer you no longer need to develop conversation state management systems and work around a model’s context window constraints.
 Agents will automatically handle the optimizations to keep the thread below the max context window of your chosen model.
-Once you create a thread, you can simply append new messages to it as users respond.
+Once you create a thread, you can append new messages to it as users respond.
 Agents can also access multiple tools in parallel, if needed.
 These tools include:

 - [Code Interpreter](../how-to/tools/code-interpreter.md)
 - [Function calling](../how-to/tools/function-calling.md)